COSC3020/isomorphism-nodes-connectivity-Bruh2117/README.md

 # Proof:

-Since both graphs $A$ and $B$ have the same number of nodes, that means it's possible for an onto an one-to-one function to exist between them.
+Suppose graphs $A = (V_1, E_1)$ and $B = (V_2, E_2)$ have the same number of nodes and are completely connected, meaning every vertex is connected to every other vertex in the graph.

+Now suppose we have a function $f: A \rightarrow B$, such that $\forall$ vertices $u \in V_1$ and $v \in V_2$:

+$f(u_1) = v_1$,

+$f(u_2) = v_2$,

+...

+$f(u_n) = v_n$

+Where $n$ is the number of vertices in the graphs, which we noted are equivalent for both.

-This would be mean that each vertex in $A$ would be mapped to exactly one vertex in $B$, and vice versa.
+This means that $f$ is onto and one-to-one since each vertex in one graphs is mapped to exactly one in the other, making it a bijective function.

-And since they have the same number of nodes and are completely connected, meaning every vertex is connected to all other vertices, we can say that they will have the same number of edges.
+And since the graphs have the same number of nodes and are completely connected, that means that $A$ and $B$ have the same number of edges.

-With that, every edge of each vertex of the graphs would also be mapped such that $(u,v)\in E_1$ iff $(f(u),f(v)) \in E_2$

-Thus, this satisfies for the graphs to be isomorphic by definiton, proving the theorem
+So with the function $f$, not only will each vertex correspond to exactly one in the other graphs, but so will all of the vertex's edges, meaning that every edge in one graph will correspond to exactly one edge in the other.

+Thus, we have showed are isomorphic to each other by defintion